-An inclusive design for a futuristic gardening tool to be used by people having disabilities.
-This high-tech dibber with enhanced usability can be used by everyone.
-A dibber is a tool used to make holes in the soil for planting seeds, bulbs, or seedlings.
-In a team of three, I focused on UX-Research, the overall design concept (sketches, 3D model) as well as the UX/UI design (prototype) of the interface itself.
-In the process I utilized #Don Norman's fundamental design principles along with the #ISO’s 9241-110 dialogue principles and the #Heuristics by Jakob Nielsen.
+In a team of 3, I focused on UX-Research, the overall design concept (sketches, 3D model) as well as the UX/UI design & prototype.
+In the process I utilized. #Don Norman's fundamental design principles along with the #ISO’s 9241-110 dialogue principles and the #Heuristics by Jakob Nielsen.
+(University project).
+We followed the #Human-Centered Design process (ISO 9241-210) , concentrating on the first three phases.

 Poor body awareness due to limitations (motor skills, vision, etc.)